The Syder Foundation

 Success Rates

 Success rate data is not publicly available.
-However, with approximately eight large grants awarded annually from a regional pool of applicants, competition is likely to be moderate to high for substantial awards.
+With approximately 20 large grants awarded annually from a regional pool of applicants across six counties, competition is moderate.

 Reapplication Policy